 This credential allows you to confidently and legally officiate weddings throughout the United States and many places worldwide.

-Commended Ministers – The Commended role has traditionally been considered a lay minister category.
+Field Ministers – The Field Minister role has traditionally been considered a lay minister category.
 This role primarily requires mini-courses that take less time to complete.

 Coaching Ministers -The Coaching Minister credentials are designed for those who seek to practice coaching as credentialed ministers.
 You need to submit two local endorsements for this ministry program.